top of page

 William Blake’s influence weaves seamlessly through the deck, evident in the interplay of figurative and symbolic elements.
 Like Blake, I sought emotional resonance through potent visual metaphors.

-Blake’s expressive, often spiritual symbolism encouraged me to evoke deeper psychological and intellectual responses in the viewer, without relying solely on explicit meaning.
+Blake’s symbolic intensity encouraged me to trust image, gesture, and atmosphere to carry psychological and intellectual weight, without reducing everything to explanation.
 His ability to capture profound emotional intensity inspired me to imbue my figures with palpable humanity.

 I echo Blake’s emphasis on expressive gesture and emotional intensity: faces rendered with fine, arching brows; limbs poised between tension and release.
-Each figure carries a devotional weight—hand raised in benediction, a subtle halo of light around the head—reminding readers of the Tarot’s roots in Christian iconography and the medieval tradition of spiritual allegory
+Each figure carries emotional and symbolic weight—hand raised in benediction, a subtle halo of light around the head—reminding readers of the Tarot’s roots in Christian iconography and the medieval tradition of spiritual allegory

 Paul Gustave Dore Raven